cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

   - Run the security check of the CMS;
   - If needed, install the required extension (e.g.: WPscan, https://wordpress.com/plugins/wpscan, leveraging Jetpack) to scan extensions and vulnerabilities.
   - Run a scan with the security extension;
-- If there is no tool to scan the CMS extensions, review them one by one.
+- If there is no tool to scan the CMS extensions, review them one by one;
   - If malicious extension found, mark its name and URL as IOC.

 ## Public scanner